takuseno/tensor-bridge/README.md

 ## Installation
 ### PyPI
-If PyPi installation doesn't work, please try installation from source code.
+If pip installation doesn't work, please try installation from source code.

 #### Python 3.10.x
-You can install pre-built package.
+You can install a pre-built package.
 ```
 pip install tensor-bridge
 ```